pingcap/blog/tidb-dm-architecture-design-and-implementation-principles.md

 - For incremental data replication:

-    1. Relay is used as a slave of the upstream MySQL to fetch the binlog that is persisted in the local storage as the relay log.
+    1. Relay is used as a secondary of the upstream MySQL to fetch the binlog that is persisted in the local storage as the relay log.
     2. Syncer reads and parses the relay log to build SQL statements, and then replicates these SQL statements to the downstream TiDB.

-This process is similar to the master-slave replication in MySQL.
+This process is similar to the primary-secondary replication in MySQL.
 But the main difference is in TiDB DM, the persisted relay log in the local storage can be used simultaneously by multiple syncer units of different subtasks, which avoids multiple tasks' repeatedly fetching the binlog from the upstream MySQL.

 ### Concurrency model